-ME-PT2 can be used in conjunction with the Dometic Duo-Therm kit and Comfort Control Center (CCC II Thermostat) or KIB L-Panel to connect the t-stat output of the A/C directly to the AGS.
 This allows the AGS to start on demand from the A/C for either heat (heat pump only) or cool.

-- 1. Follow Comfort Control Center or KIB L-Panel instructions for proper zones, heat, cool and AGS settings. - 2.
-The ME-AGS-S will now start on demand from the Comfort Control Center or KIB L-Panel.
+Follow Silverleaf or KIB L-Panel instructions for proper zones, heat, cool and AGS settings.
 For more information about AGS operation via the SilverLeaf system, refer the year/model-specific SilverLeaf Touchscreen Guide in Newgle.